What is in this leaflet

 How much to use

-- Dupixent is given as an injection under the skin (subcutaneously) every other week or every 4 weeks.
+Dupixent is given as an injection under the skin (subcutaneously) once every two weeks.

 Dupixent is injected under the skin (subcutaneous injection).
-You can inject into the thigh or abdomen, except for the 2 inches (5 cm) around the navel, using a single-dose pre-filled syringe or pen.
+You can inject into the thigh or abdomen, except for the 2 inches (5 cm) around the navel, using a single-dose pre-filled syringe.
 If somebody else administers the injection, the upper arm can also be used.
 Use a different injection site each injection so that the same site is not used.

 Do not inject in an area where the skin that is tender, damaged, sunburnt or has bruises or scars.